Convenient Non-Refrigerated Snack Options for Hospital

 Non-refrigerated snack ideas for hospital

-Think of this as a menu of ideas to dip into, depending on what you enjoy and what feels manageable at the moment.
+Think of this as a menu of ideas to dip into, depending on what you enjoy and what works for you at the moment.

 Crackers, grains, and crunchy snacks